jnidzwetzki/bboxdb/README.md

 See the [getting started](http://jnidzwetzki.github.io/bboxdb/doc/started.html) chapter in the documentation.
 We also recommend to read the examples located in the [bboxdb-examples/src/main/java](bboxdb-examples/src/main/java/) directory.

 ## Screenshots
-BBoxDB ships with a GUI that allows to observe the global-index structure.
+BBoxDB ships with a GUI that allows to observe the global index structure.
 Below you find two screenshots of the GUI.
 The figures show how the space is partitioned.
 If the Bounding boxes of the stored data are using [WGS 84](https://de.wikipedia.org/wiki/World_Geodetic_System_1984) coordinates, a overlay over a map is also supported.

 <p><img src="docs/images/bboxdb_gui1.jpg" width="400"> <img src="docs/images/bboxdb_gui2.jpg" width="400"><br>
 (The screenshot contains content from <a href="https://www.openstreetmap.org/">OpenSteetMap</a> - CC-BY-SA 2.0)